AnanthMAthreya/2nd-year-resources-2022-scheme-rvce/README.md

+#Introduction
-This repository contains the resources of the following 2nd year courses in the 2022 scheme of AIML department(Some courses may be helpful for other CS-allied branches), RV College of Engineering
+##This repository contains the resources of the following 2nd year courses in the 2022 scheme of AIML department(Some courses may be helpful for other CS-allied branches), RV College of Engineering

 PROFESSIONAL CORE COURSES